 Once you get the hang of them, you’ll see that using a combination of these web tools gives you a pretty good idea.
 None of them are perfect, but together… a little human judgment pretty much tells you what’s happening.

-If you'd like to download the free SEOBook toolbar that I use, you will need to search for the word "toolbar"(without quotations) from THIS PAGE , after you do that it's pretty self-explanatory.
+If you’d like to download the free SEOBook toolbar that I use, you can download it from here, it’s pretty self-explanatory.
 All the best to you!

 Learn How To Get >>> FREE BACKLINKS <<<